 Temple Terrace Community Gardens

-In the summer of 2011, city councilman Rimbey and Elizabeth Leib connected on a garden blog about the growth of community gardens in the area and the idea of starting one in Temple Terrace.
-With Rimbey's encouragement, Leib started calling leaders in the community to gauge interest in having such a garden.
+In the summer of 2011, city councilman Rimbey and Elizabeth Leib connected on a garden blog about the growth of community gardens in the Tampa Bay area and tossed around the idea of starting one in Temple Terrace.
+With Rimby's encouragement and the support of the TT Preservation Society, Leib started calling leaders in the community to gauge interest in having such a garden.
 Temple Terrace city councilperson Alison Fernandez offered to help with suggestions about city leaders to call and what locations might be available.